apmckinlay/natureapp/birds/blujay.md

 Blue Jay are present **year-round** in **northeastern** Canada and the United States.
 Birds from **northern areas** often **migrate** to the southern United States although not every year and not always to the same location.
 Large flocks can sometimes be seen **migrating along the Great Lakes** and **Atlantic coast**.

-Blue Jay are forest birds, favoring oak and beech trees for their nuts.
+Blue Jay are forest birds, favoring **Oak** and **Beech** trees for their nuts.
 They also eat insects, fruit, and grain.
 They are often found at forest edges and in urban areas.

 The [Steller's Jay](/birds/steljay), found in western North America, has a black head and chest and no white markings.